-The LIFE AgriSed project aims at demonstrate the suitability of dredged sediments used with no intervention or co-composted with green waste to produce innovative technosols for reclamation of degraded land and brownfields and innovative growing media for plant nursery.
+The LIFE AgriSed project aims at demonstrate the suitability of dredged sediments used with no intervention or co-composted with green waste to produce innovative technosols usable for the reconstitution of degraded land and brownfields and as innovative growing media for plant nursery.

 The LCA analysis and an economic analysis of the reuse of dredged sediments for the two production processes will be assessed to bring the innovative growing media for professional plant nursery and amendments for soils restoration close to the market.

 - To demonstrate the suitability of sediments reclaimed with a co-composting process, to perform as fertile ingredient for growing ornamental plants